upb-uc4/api/hlf/scala/unsigned.md

 ```

 ## THIRD-PARTY-Signed Communication
-All chaincode-transactions are furthermore provided a an "unsigned" proposal as well.
+All chaincode-transactions are furthermore provided as an "unsigned" proposal as well.

 - Here some sort of ADMIN has to provide their credentials [..] when initiating a connection.
 ```scala
 val certificateConnection: ConnectionCertificateTrait =